chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

     weight = 200
 +++

-This page explains the frequently encountered issues in Chef Automate High Availability (HA) Restore feature and the steps to resolve them.
+This page explains the frequently encountered issues in Chef Automate High Availability (HA) functionality and the steps to resolve them.

 ## Frequently Asked Questions

 ### How to check logs while doing backup or restore?

-Set *log-level* debug using the command `chef-automate debug set-log-level deployment-service debug` and execute *journalctl* command, `journalctl --follow --unit chef-automate`.
+Set *log-level* debug by using the command `chef-automate debug set-log-level deployment-service debug`, and then executing the *journalctl* command, `journalctl --follow --unit chef-automate`.

 ### How to perform infrastructure cleanup for on-premises nodes